bennn/dissertation/dissertation/scrbl/README.md

       you can improve but you will be second

 Style
+- [ ] goddammit typed-color too dark in oopsla-2019/pict
+- [ ] chapter or section for references?
 - [ ] fig 62+, bad titles for deep vs shallow exact plots
 - [ ] shallow/CACHE too big, why are files so huge?
       could zip them